Deep Conversations with a Three Year Old

 Unperfectness

 I have a recurring temporary job.
 The company that I am employed with has occasional work available that I can do out of my home, and this week I’ve been asked to be a part of another three week project.
 While I attended training and a meeting, I wished I had a translator.
-Someone who could translate from business-ese to Meisha-ese.
+Someone who could translate from business-ese to Michelle-ese.
 It’s not that I didn’t understand the words coming out of these brilliant entrepreneur’s mouths, it’s just that I don’t have one business-y bone in my body.
 If my very life depended on it, I don’t know that I’d be able to sell someone a $1o bill for a quarter.

 But, that’s OK.
 The perfectionistic part of me wants to be good at everything, but lately I’ve been trying to fight that part of me.
 Perfectionism is a belief that anything less than perfect is unacceptable, and ironically, perfectionism is a major personality flaw.
 Perfectionism has never helped me achieve perfection, just neuroticism.